CamdenBibro/claim-assist/README.md

 #### Question: "Why can't ChatGPT adjust claims?"

 Maybe it can.
-The purpose of this project was to explore the potential of using orchestrated LLMs to tackle claims lists.
+The purpose of this project was to explore the potential of using orchestrated LLMs to price adjust claims lists.

  **ClaimAssist** is a prototype tool that uses a **multi-agent LLM workflow** to: